User Access Control

 Keyring Roles

-Each keyring has two roles that are analogous to the Partition Security Officer and Crypto Officer roles on a standard Luna partition.
+Each keyring on a cluster has two roles that are analogous to the Partition Security Officer and Crypto Officer roles on a standard Luna partition.
 They are referred to here as:

 >Keyring Security Officer (KRSO): initially set by the Partition Security Officer for the partition that created the cluster